tlk/beoplay-macos-remote-gui/README.md

 - `open beoplay-macos-remote-gui.xcodeproj` and build the project with XCode.

 ## Configuration
-The loudspeakers are accessible through a web interface (fx http://192.168.1.20/index.fcgi) and the command line tool needs to know this IP address.
-You will have to do some discovery yourself if you do not already know what this is.
+The loudspeakers are accessible through a web interface (fx http://192.168.1.20/index.fcgi) and BeoplayRemoteGUI.app needs to know this IP address.
+You will have to do some discovery yourself if you do not already know what it is.
 Tip: check your router for a list of connected devices.

 When you know the IP address of the beoplay loudspeakers it must be stored in the BeoplayRemoteGUI.app user preferences: